 WELCOME TO TRAILS-LESS-TRAVELED.
 COM

 Janet Nicholas has been working with individuals and families for over 20 years.
 She completed her undergraduate studies in substance abuse services at St. Edward’s University and her graduate degree in clinical psychology at Sam Houston State University.
-She is a licensed professional counselor, liscensed chemical dependency counselor and equine assisted psychotherapist (Eagala Trained).
+She is a licensed professional counselor, licensed chemical dependency counselor and equine-assisted psychotherapist using a hybrid approach.
 Although Janet enjoys working with people of many backgrounds, she is a Christian counselor, attending a local church with her husband.
 She and her husband of more than 30 years have two grown children and three grandchildren.
-Janet can frequently be seen speaking at schools, churches and community events.
+Janet can frequently be seen speaking at schools, churches, and community events.

 The following are some of her areas of expertise with teens and adults: